Prosono/SMARTi_BaseComponent/README.md

 # Note

-SMARTi does not modify any existing files in yout Home Assistant installation!
-Everything will remian as is after an installation.
+SMARTi does not modify any existing files in your Home Assistant installation!
+Everything will remain as is after an installation.
 If the integration is removed, it will automatically remove all its configuration files, but not touch any of your existing ones.

 # SMARTi Feature Basic vs Pro Comparison